mobileben/cpprestsdk-wiki/How-to-build-for-Mac-OS-X.md

 Going forward, you will want to pull from the _master_ branch, which will always contain the last known release.

 5\.
-Build the SDK in Release mode
+Build the SDK in Debug mode

 ```
 cd casablanca
-mkdir build.release
+mkdir build.debug
-cd build.release
+cd build.debug
-cmake ../Release -DCMAKE_BUILD_TYPE=Release
+cmake ../Release -DCMAKE_BUILD_TYPE=Debug
 make -j 4
 ```

-You can build the Debug version by replacing every instance of Release with Debug in the previous directions.
+You can build the Debug version by replacing every instance of Debug with Release in the previous directions.

 6\.
 After building you can run the tests by launching the <span class="codeInline">test_runner</span> executable: